Neroysq/bril2jb/report.md

 3. The hardest part of this project, in my opinion, is translating `print`.
 The `print` instruction is translated as `java.lang.System.println`, and all arguments are converted to `String` then concatenated.
-So we need to invoke the built-in concatenation function (`java.lang.invoke.StringConcatFactory.makeConcatWithConstants​`) first, this process involves dynamic method invocation in Java, which requires a static Bootstrap Method to create it dynamically and therefore supports dynamic descriptors and arguments ([further reading](https://www.guardsquare.com/en/blog/string-concatenation-java-9-untangling-invokedynamic)).
+So before invoking the print function, we need to invoke the built-in concatenation function (`java.lang.invoke.StringConcatFactory.makeConcatWithConstants​`) first, this process involves dynamic method invocation in Java, which requires a static Bootstrap Method to create it dynamically and therefore supports dynamic descriptors and arguments formatter ([further reading](https://www.guardsquare.com/en/blog/string-concatenation-java-9-untangling-invokedynamic)).
+We need to generate a descriptor and formatter for each usage of `print`.

 ### Evaluation
 We assume all programs are valid bril programs.